How my new shoes are teaching me contentment

 bought new shoes, a pair of derby called Farley from the brand Bertie.
 When my favourite pair finally gave up on me after 7 years, I waited a bit before buying a new one.
 I wanted the same colour and the same quality.

-Dress shoes are my all-season shoes, because they are comfortable and easiest to style.
-My old pair fits with almost all my outfits, from my black pants and turtle neck uniform to my colorful midi skirts.
+This derby was my all-season shoes, because they are comfortable and easiest to style.
+It fit with almost all my clothes, from my black pants and turtle neck uniform to my colorful midi skirts.
 It even looks good on denim pants and dresses.

 I bought my first derby in 2013, from a shoe store in a huge mall in Hamburg, after a full day suffering on a 4-inch Jimmy Choo stilettos walking around an exhibit hall.
 This pair became especially useful when I became a mother.
-High heels and a 10-kilo baby don’t really go well together unless you’re a sadist.
+High heels and a 10-kilo baby don’t really go together unless one is a masochist.

 But shoes can only last so long, especially in the Netherlands where the weather is wet and humid.
 Unfortunately, after so many trips to the shoemaker, the label has been erased and I couldn’t remember the brand, not that I paid attention when I bought it.

 The Farley shoes were delivered last weekend.
 Bertie is a relatively unknown English brand (at least to me).
-I tried it a store and though they’re nice.
+I tried it at the store and thought they’re nice.
 Originally priced at €115, they’re not exactly cheap.

 Leather shoes are expensive.
 On the island, you’re among the lucky ones if your parents can afford them.
-They’re mostly sold in the big cities, so in order to buy a proper leather school shoes, it takes a 12-hour jeepney, boat, and bus travel to the city.
-If isn’t obvious yet, I didn’t wear leather shoes for school, but rather synthetic ones.
+They’re mostly sold in the big cities, so in order to buy proper leather school shoes, one has to take 12-hour jeepney, boat, and bus travel to the city.
+If it isn’t obvious yet, I didn’t wear leather shoes for school, but synthetic ones.

 But they could last me a whole year perhaps even more.
-We use these shoes for school, 5 times a week, 8 hours a day.
-But my father taught me how to take care of my shoes, clean them regularly, dry them when they get wet and store them properly so that they’ll last longer.
+We use them for for school, 5 times a week, 8 hours a day.
+My father taught me how to take care of my shoes, clean them regularly, dry them when they get wet and store them properly so that they’ll last longer.
 Even if they’re not expensive, even if they’re not genuine leather.